-Transgender or gender diverse members should be supported to use ablutions and changing facilities in line with their affirmed gender identity, or gender-neutral facilities if available and preferred.
-Sleeping arrangements should align with what transgender and gender diverse members are comfortable with, in line with their affirmed gender identity.
-For minors, this should be in consultation with their Parent(s) or Guardian(s).

-When updating/ building facilities, if financially viable, preference should be given to suitable gender-neutral bathroom facilities that provide individual privacy (rather than gender-based bathrooms).
+Transgender or gender diverse members should be supported to use ablutions and changing facilities in line with their affirmed gender identity, or all gender facilities if available and preferred.
+Sleeping arrangements should also align with the member's affirmed gender identity, with a private changing area made available for all members.
+When updating/ building facilities, preference should be given to suitable all gender bathroom facilities that provide individual privacy (rather than gender-based bathrooms).